jssteinberg/config/README.md

 # .config

-Config for Wezterm/Kitty, Fish, Neovim, Vim and Ripgrep. *Not tested for Windows.*
+Config for Wezterm, Fish, Neovim, Vim and Ripgrep. *Not tested for Windows.*

 ## Get started